isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 When you are looking at the cohort you wish to copy, select Duplicate from the top menu.

 This will take you to your copy of the cohort.

-* What the Saved Cohorts mean versus Public Cohorts, why would you use them?
-Can I delete Public Cohorts, Can I edit them (only after copying)

-* What is displayed in the list, can I sort that?
-* What the New Workbook button does, why would you use it, how do you use it?
-* What the Delete button does.
-Can I get back a deleted cohort if I make a mistake?
-Can I delete multiple cohorts at the same time?
-Can I delete those that I don’t own?
-* What are “Set Operations”, why would I use them, how would I use them?
-* What is “Share”, why would I use this, how would i use this?
-Can I edit sharing?
-* Can I copy cohorts?
-How do I do that?